BethGoder/BethGoder.github.io/pubs.md

 #### __Forthcoming__

-"To the Eggplant Cannon." _Metaphorosis_, 2017
+"To the Eggplant Cannon." _Metaphorosis_, April 2017

 #### __2016__